imalitavakoli/drinks-app/README.md

-The "**Drinks Demo App**" is a sample SPA web application that shows you awesome alcoholic drinks!
+The "**Drinks Demo App**" is a sample SPA (Single Page Application) that shows you awesome alcoholic drinks!

 [Preview the app here](https://imalitavakoli.github.io/drinks-app/).

-*Drinks Demo App* is just an other sample SPA web app that I have built by `Vue.js`, `jQuery`, and `Framework8` (my personal Front-end Framework).
+*Drinks Demo App* is just another SPA that I have built by `Vue.js`, `jQuery`, and `Framework8` (my personal Front-end Framework).
 It connects to the [thecocktaildb.com](https://www.thecocktaildb.com/api.php) API and loads the alcoholic drinks.